KirilGeorgiev247/Design-patterns/Second project/README.md

 if A="abc" and B="d", then "⎵abc⎵abcdef" becomes "⎵d_ddef"

-aYour solution must not break the existing code, which relies on the Label interface.
+Your solution must not break the existing code, which relies on the Label interface.

 ### Tasks